Sinik

-Thomas Gérard Idir ([tɔmɑ ʒeʁaʁ idiʁ]; born 26 June 1980), better known by his stage name Sinik, is a French-language rap artist.
-He is also known as Malsain, L'assassin and S.I.N.I.K..
+Thomas Gérard Idir ([tɔmɑ ʒeʁaʁ idiʁ]; born 26 June 1980), better known by his stage name Sinik (sometimes spelled as S.I.N.I.K.), is a French-language rapper.
+He is also known as Malsain ("Unhealthy") and L'assassin ("The Murderer").
 His father is Algerian while his mother is French.
 In 2001, he founded his label Six o Nine (6-0-9).

 Collaborations / Feuds

 His meeting with Diam's at 14 was the turning point of his career.
 They consider themselves as brother and sister.

 Le Toit du Monde, released in 2007, contains a song called "Je réalise" which features British singer songwriter, James Blunt.
 The single is bilingual, with English parts performed by Blunt and French parts by Sinik.